9 Things To Know About Nashville, TN, Before Moving There

 Ranking as one of the best places to live, Nashville is attracting many newcomers thanks to its combination of a balanced cost of living, employment opportunities and a vibrant cultural scene.
 Here are some of the most common moving routes to Music City:

-Moving to Nashville from NYC
+Moving to Nashville, TN, from NYC

 Moving from NYC to Nashville can bring a lot of perks.
 Selling your Big Apple home can help you get a larger one here as your dollar stretches further in Music City.
 As a booming city, there are plenty of jobs to choose from and you get to enjoy a much lower cost of living than in New York City.
 You might not even miss the vibrant cultural scene in NYC because Nashville boasts several festivals scattered throughout the year and has a great number of music venues, so entertainment opportunities abound here.

-Moving to Nashville from Chicago
+Moving to Nashville, TN, from Chicago

 Leaving the Windy City for Nashville means so much more than giving up those cold Midwest winters.
 The real estate is more affordable here and schools are quite exceptional too, earning Nashville the nickname “Athens of the South” thanks to the presence of various higher education institutions such as Vanderbilt University, Lipscomb University and Tennessee State University.
 If you lived in a Chicago suburb and enjoyed access to the outdoors, you can keep enjoying nature here too, with the Great Smoky Mountains and Kentucky Bourbon Trail easily accessible from the city.